The Latest: WHO director-general: ‘Containment is feasible’

 The Centers for Disease Control and Prevention said the count includes 45 infections among people who were on the Diamond Princess cruise ship, which is one more than previously reported.
 It includes people who tested positive after returning from travel to outbreak areas in other parts of the world, their close contacts and what appear to be infections from community spread — people who did not travel and did not have known contact with other infected people.

-Ten states have reported cases.
+Two people have died and 10 states have reported cases.